Shares of Paramount Group Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Paramount Group Has Fallen Below Previous 52-Week Low

-Paramount Group (NYSE:PGRE) traded today at a new 52-week low of $9.10.
-Approximately 236,000 shares have changed hands today, as compared to an average 30-day volume of 1.8 million shares.
+Paramount Group (NYSE:PGRE) traded today at a new 52-week low of $8.50.
+This new low was reached on below average trading volume as 201,000 shares traded hands, while the average 30-day volume is approximately 2 million shares.

-There is potential upside of 83.3% for shares of Paramount Group based on a current price of $9.32 and an average consensus analyst price target of $17.08.
-The stock should run into initial resistance at its 200-day moving average (MA) of $13.63 and subsequent resistance at its 50-day MA of $13.64.
+Potential upside of 100.7% exists for Paramount Group, based on a current level of $8.51 and analysts' average consensus price target of $17.08.
+The stock should run into initial resistance at its 50-day moving average (MA) of $13.46 and subsequent resistance at its 200-day MA of $13.59.

 Paramount Group, Inc. operates and manages Class A office properties.
 The Company provides asset management, leasing, acquisitions, redevelopment, and financing.
 Paramount Group owns properties in New York City, Washington D.C., and San Francisco.